pingidentity/pingdirectory-go-client/configurationapi/docs/AddPingOneHttpExternalServerRequest.md

 `func (o *AddPingOneHttpExternalServerRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetServerName

+`func (o *AddPingOneHttpExternalServerRequest) GetServerName() string`

+GetServerName returns the ServerName field if non-nil, zero value otherwise.

+### GetServerNameOk

+`func (o *AddPingOneHttpExternalServerRequest) GetServerNameOk() (*string, bool)`

+GetServerNameOk returns a tuple with the ServerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServerName

+`func (o *AddPingOneHttpExternalServerRequest) SetServerName(v string)`

+SetServerName sets ServerName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)